Dulce Nombre de María: History

 and it became an official district of Chalatenango on July 15, 1919.

 In 1980 according to mayor Sr. Antonio Yuloa, the original population was divided in two villages.

-The town has a church known as the Iglesia de Dulce Nombre de Maria.
-On one bell of Church is written "White NS Dulce Nombre de Maria, 1827" dedicated to Dulce Nombre de María.
+The town has a church known as the Iglesia de Dulce Nombre de María.
+On one bell of Church is written "White NS Dulce Nombre de María, 1827" dedicated to Dulce Nombre de María.
 It was written when Leon Ventura was priest.